WAPEETY/Arch-Framework16/README.md

 All done.

 ## 6. Zsh, powerlevel10k

-Just follow [this guide](https://github.com/romkatv/powerlevel10k?tab=readme-ov-file#installation), i used the oh-my-zsh method
+Just follow [this guide](https://github.com/romkatv/powerlevel10k?tab=readme-ov-file#installation), I used the oh-my-zsh method

 **Remember:** change on Konsole the font `Open Settings` → `Edit Current Profile` → `Appearance`, `Select Font` and change to `MesloLGS NF Regular`.

 ## 7. Keyboard backlight
 Framework laptop keyboard as we know is divided in modules and each module is configurable using a copy of the VIA app provided by framework itself at [keyboard.frame.work](https://keyboard.frame.work)
 First of all you'll need a chromium based browser, sadly firefox has decided not to implement this kind of API because they believe it's dangerous (even if things such as camera access and others permissions are "perfectly fine") follow [this discussion](https://connect.mozilla.org/t5/discussions/fully-support-web-usb-and-web-serial/m-p/62) to see more.